SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Cloud Foundry URL](./images/cf_url.png)

 8. You will be prompted to login.
 Enter your Cloud Foundry log on credentials: email and password and then your organization and space will be automatically be populated as shown.
-Click on 'Save' and 'Install Builder'.

 ![Cloud Foundry Org Space](./images/cf_org_space.png)

-9. Open package.json file and remove the following lines.
+9. Open package.json file from the root folder and remove the following lines.
 These are lines specific to SQLite database that was used locally.
 Now as we will deploy the database artifacts into SAP HANA, these lines must be removed.
 ```
 "sqlite3": "^4.0.2"                                 // remove line from dependencies
 "driver": "sqlite",                                 // remove line from model
 "url": "cloud-samples-spaceflight-node.db"          // remove line from model
 ```
 10. Now right click on the db folder of the project and click on Build as shown:

 ![Build CDS](./images/build_db.png)